-Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under Hydro One Inc.'s Commercial Paper Program which has a maximum authorized amount of \$2,300 million.
+Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under its Commercial Paper Program which has a maximum authorized amount of \$2,300 million.
 These short-term notes are denominated in Canadian dollars with varying maturities up to 365 days.
-The Commercial Paper Program is supported by Hydro One Inc.'s revolving standby credit facilities totalling \$2,300 million.
+The Commercial Paper Program is supported by the Company's committed and unsecured revolving standby credit facilities totalling \$2,300 million (Operating Credit Facilities).

-At December 31, 2021, Hydro One's consolidated committed and unsecured credit facilities (Operating Credit Facilities) consisted of the following:
+At December 31, 2021, Hydro One's Operating Credit Facilities consisted of the following:

-(millions of dollars) Maturity Total Amount Amount Drawn Hydro One Inc. Revolving standby credit facilities June 2026 2,300 Hydro One Five-year senior, revolving term credit facility June 2026 250 Total 2,550
+(millions of dollars) Maturity Total Amount Amount Drawn Revolving standby credit facilities June 2026 1 2,300

-&lt;sup>1 On June 1, 2021, the maturity dates for the Operating Credit Facilities were extended from June 2024 to June 2026.
+1 On June 1, 2021, the maturity dates for the Operating Credit Facilities was extended from June 2024 to June 2026.